Rise-Vision/client-side-events/README.md

 }
 ```

-The query result will be stored in `[client-side-events:Aggregate_Tables.destination_table_name]`.
+The query result will be stored in `[destination-project:destination_dataset.destination_table_name]`.

+N.B.
+1. the billing project, destination project, and destination dataset are currently global configuration options
+that are identical for all jobs.

-N.B. the results will overwrite the previous contents of the table
+N.B.
+2. the results will overwrite the previous contents of the table

 ## Usage